threatwinds/api-docs/auth/flow.md

    - The client validates the session through the Auth API

 2. **Authenticated Request**:
-   - The client includes the bearer token in the Authorization header of subsequent requests
+   - The client includes the bearer token in the Authorization header of later requests
    - The Gateway receives the request and extracts the bearer token
    - The Gateway validates the token with the Auth API
    - If valid, the Gateway checks if the user has the required roles for the requested resource